r3d-f0x/Raketa/README.md

 * (Planned) Blog-style list of pages on the front page and an appropriate way of sorting them using meta data.
 * (Planned) Allow metadata to be ented into pages by the author.
 * (Planned) Customizeable top menu and an optional right-side bar
+* (Planned) Create a system to customize the copyright with options for Creative Commons licenses.

+## Installation

+Download the files for Raketa to the location of your site.
+In the root of the installation, create `config.js` and define any variables to customize your site.

+At a minimum you should define the following variables:

+`cgSitename = 'Your site name';`
+`cgOwner = 'Your name or username';`
+`cgCopyrightYear = '2021';`

 ## Known issues